Formylation: Aromatic formylation

-Formylation reactions are a form of electrophilic aromatic substitution and therefore work best when the aromatic starting materials are electron-rich.
-Phenols are very commonly encountered as they can be readily deprotonated to form phenoxides which are excellent nucleophiles, other electron rich substrates such as mesitylene, pyrrole, or fused aromatic rings can also be expected to react.
+Formylation reactions are a form of electrophilic aromatic substitution and therefore work best with electron-rich starting materials.
+Phenols are a common substrate, as they readily deprotonate to excellent phenoxide nucleophiles.
+Other electron-rich substrates, such as mesitylene, pyrrole, or fused aromatic rings can also be expected to react.
 Benzene will react under aggressive conditions but deactivated rings such as pyridine are difficult to formylate effectively.

-Phenol would normally be expected to react to give a mixture of ortho and para products, however many formylation reactions will selectively give only the ortho product (e.g. salicylaldehyde).
-This selectivity can be attributed to an attractive interaction between the phenoxide and the formylating reagent.
-Ionic interactions have been invoked betwee with cationic nitrogen centres in the Vilsmeier–Haack reaction and Duff reaction or coordination to high oxidation metals in the Casiraghi formylation and Rieche formylation (c.f.
-Kolbe–Schmitt reaction).
+Many formylation reactions will select only the ortho product (e.g. salicylaldehyde), attributed to attraction between the phenoxide and the formylating reagent.
+Ionic interactions have been invoked for the cationic nitrogen centres in the Vilsmeier–Haack reaction and Duff reaction, and the electron-deficient carbene in the Reimer-Tiemann reaction; coordination to high oxidation metals has been invoked in the Casiraghi and Rieche formylations (cf. Kolbe–Schmitt reaction).

-The direct reaction between phenol and paraformaldehyde is possible via the Casiraghi formylation, all other methods used masked forms of formaldehyde, in part to limit the formation of phenol formaldehyde resins.
-Aldehydes are strongly deactivating and as such phenols typically only react once, however certain reactions, such as the Duff reaction, can give double addition.
+The direct reaction between phenol and paraformaldehyde is possible via the Casiraghi formylation, but other methods apply masked forms of formaldehyde, in part to limit the formation of phenol formaldehyde resins.
+Aldehydes are strongly deactivating and as such phenols typically only react once.
+However certain reactions, such as the Duff reaction, can give double addition.

 Formylation can be applied to other aromatic rings.
 As it generally begins with nucleophilic attack by the aromatic group, the electron density of the ring is an important factor.
 Some aromatic compounds, such as pyrrole, are known to formylate regioselectively.

 Formylation of benzene rings can be achieved via the Gattermann reaction and Gattermann-Koch reaction.
 These involve strong acid catalysis and proceed in a manner similar to the Friedel–Crafts reaction.